From Ankara to Kars on Eastern Express: A Great Rail Journey Across Turkey’s Eastern Anatolia

 I took the Dogu Express in mid-January from Ankara to Kars.
 It was really one of the best experiences in my two-week trip in Turkey.
 Unlike the bus trip, we moved freely on the train, walked from one compartment to another, socialized with others, and looked out of the window at nature and the small and traditional villages along the way.

 Due to the inclement weather, the train traveled extremely slow and stops often.
-Inside my compartment, people talked until midnight, walked around, had snacks and tea, and got off the train at midnight for smoking break, but I found it easy to sleep, perhaps because of the jetlag or the lack of daylight.
+Inside my compartment, people talked until midnight, walked around, had snacks and tea, and got off the train at wee hours for smoking break, but I found it easy to sleep, perhaps because of the jetlag or the lack of daylight.

 Dining on the Dogu Express